7shi/dante-la-el/Inferno/MT/compare-en.md

 When I saw him in the great desert,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">64</td><td>
-When I saw this man in the great desert,
+When I saw this one in the great desert,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">64</td><td>
 When I saw him in the great desert,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">64</td><td>
-When I saw him in the great desert,
+When I saw this one in the great desert,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">64</td><td>
 When I saw this man in the great desert,